YasmineBB/saucehub/README.md

 The colours I have chosen for the site maintain a simple, minimalist look with several shades of grey and a green feature colour.

 [![Colour-Pallette.png](https://i.postimg.cc/Xv8T5Q2V/Colour-Pallette.png)](https://postimg.cc/GB47wJwN)
-I chose green to be the complimentary color as it matches the green colour often associated with chillis and also matches with the green on the landing image.
-It is softer than red, a colour often associated with chillies and hot sauce but can often be too bold, and goes with the tone of the site.
+I chose green to be the complimentary color as it matches the green colour often associated with chillies and also matches with the green on the landing page hero image.
+It is softer than red, a colour often associated with chillies and hot sauce but can often be too bold, and the green goes with the tone of the site.
 The greys tie in wih the darker tone of the background images used in the site and the green complements the green in the hero image on the homepage.
-The green is used for the icons, borders and when the hover selector is used.
+The green is also used for the icons, borders and when the hover selector is used.

 ### Typography